 - 2016: 22 percent.

-As of 1 January 2013, capital gains on unquoted portfolio shares (i.e. shareholdings below 10 percent) are tax-exempt.
+Since 1 January 2013, capital gains on unquoted portfolio shares (i.e. shareholdings below 10 percent) are tax-exempt.

 Asset purchase or share purchase

 A purchaser may acquire a Danish company (the target company) by purchasing either the assets or the shares in the company.
 Most transactions involving Danish target companies are share transactions because the capital gain realized by the seller on the sale of shares is often tax-exempt.
-On the other hand, the Danish target company is liable to tax on gains realized on the sale of the assets.
+By contrast, the Danish target company is liable to tax on gains realized on the sale of the assets.
 However, a purchase of assets may still be attractive in a number of situations, such as where the target company has tax losses carried forward in the tax group that can offset the capital gains tax, or where the purchaser wishes to acquire a part of the target company’s business.

 Purchase of assets

-A foreign company that acquires the assets of a Danish company and carries out the business activity in Denmark is normally regarded as having a permanent establishment (PE) in Denmark after closing.
+A foreign company that acquires the assets of a Danish company and continues the business activity in Denmark is normally regarded as having a permanent establishment (PE) in Denmark after closing.
 The income derived by the PE is taxable in Denmark in accordance with Danish tax legislation as well as any tax treaty with the country in which the foreign company is resident.

 When selling depreciable assets, the purchaser and seller must allocate the total cash value of the transfer to each category of depreciable assets included in the sale.
 The agreed allocation serves as the basis for capital gains taxation of the seller and as the depreciation basis/acquisition price for the purchaser.